Do Candlesticks Pattern Work? Are They Reliable? A Quantitative Backtest Of 23 Candlesticks (Trading Strategy)

 To improve the results, you might want to add a variable.
 This variable could, for example, be:

-Some candlestick formations show some promise, but most of the formations give few signals.
-However, the slightly data-mined test of using the 12 best formations beat buy and hold.
+Do candlesticks work?
+Some candlestick patterns show some promise, but most of the formations give few signals.
+However, the slightly data-mined backtest of using the 12 best formations beat buy and hold.
 This is promising considering that the time spent in the market is 47%, and the drawdown is just half of buy and hold.